 Pictured l to r: Ravi Balasubramanian, David Blunck and Yiğit Mengüç

-Three School of MIME faculty have achieved important early-career benchmarks by earning prestigious and competitive research awards from the National Science Foundation and the U.S. Department of Defense.
+Three faculty have achieved important early-career benchmarks by earning prestigious and competitive research awards from the National Science Foundation and the U.S. Department of Defense.
 That the academic hat trick occurred in a single year is a unique accomplishment for the school, which now lists 11 of its 50 research faculty as past winners.
 Altogether, research funding for the 2016 awards totals more than $1.5 million.

 “The School of MIME has had an amazing growth trajectory in the past few years.
 We’ve doubled our enrollments and hired many more than 20 new faculty in the past five years, and launched new degree programs and expanded our teaching and research facilities,” said Interim School Head David Cann.